 Holiday at Golfo Gabella Resort

 All in all, a holiday at Golfo Gabella Resort gave us a haven on the pretty Italian Lakes where we enjoyed peace and tranquillity, within an easy distance to explore all Lake Maggiore has to offer as a tourist destination.

 We hired a car, which we picked up from the airport and took us around 1 hour 30 mins to drive.
 A car hire enabled us to really explore the area, though it is possible to get the train from the airport to the resort.

 If basking in the enchanting lakeside views doesn’t quite quench your appetite, and like us, you want to explore more of the area; adventures await nearby.
 The stunning Borromean Islands are a drive and short boat ride away as well as the daring mountain bucket lifts.
 To our delight, the Swiss Border is only a 45-minute drive along Lake Maggiore, where we enjoyed a splash park, cable car ride and a hair-raising mountaintop rollercoaster.
-Check out our day trip from Lake Maggiore to Switzerland road trip by clicking here.
+Check out our day trip from Lake Maggiore to Switzerland road trip!